Gs5570/open-full-stack/part2/phoneBook/README.md

 ## Description

-Simple phone book application that let user add entries to the phone book and search for them.
+Simple phone book application that let user add entries to the phone book, search for them and edit existing one.

+The purpose of this application is to design a full stack web application in which we utilize a Json server as a fack back-end to create, change and delete resource to the back end usign REST

 ## Features